-One of the most beautiful Christian names, the name Mary has not only special spiritual meanings but also particularly beloved versions.
-Miriam, Mara, Mary, Anamaria, and several words namescome withh come Mary’s beautiful name all have the same meanings.
+One of the most beautiful Christian names, the name Mary has special spiritual meanings and particularly beloved versions.
+Miriam, Mara, Mary, Anamaria, and several words come with Mary’s beautiful name, and all have the same meanings.

-The name Miriam is of Jewish nationality and origin, it is a variant of the name Mary.
-In Aramaic, Maryam means lady, mistress.
-According to the Blessed Jerome, in Hebrew, the name would be composed of mar, which means drop plus yam which means sea, so a drop of seawater.
+The name Miriam is of Jewish nationality and origin, a variant of the name Mary.
+In Aramaic, Maryam means lady or mistress.
+According to the Blessed Jerome, in Hebrew, the name would be composed of mar, which means drop, plus yam, which means sea, so a drop of seawater.
 But the Hebrew name Maryam or Miryam could also be of ancient Egyptian origin, derived from the verb MRI, to love, with the Hebrew affective suffix am, therefore the dear ones, the beloved one.

-The Greek version of the Septuagint renders Mirjam with Mariam, the Vulgate with Maria.
-The meaning of the name is unknown, but especially because of the interest in the name of the Mother of God, a meaning has always been sought, offering numerous meanings such as beloved or seer or sovereign, none of which, however, is philologically convincing.
+The Greek version of the Septuagint renders Mirjam with Mariam and the Vulgate with Maria.
+The meaning of the name is unknown, but mainly because of the interest in the name of the Mother of God, a sense has always been sought, offering numerous meanings such as beloved or seer or sovereign, none of which, however, is philologically convincing.
 In all likelihood, we are dealing with a Semitic name, even if its origin is sought in the Egyptian beloved.

 How long was Miriam’s leprosy?

-After her rebellion, Miriam was sick with leprosy for 7 days.
+After her rebellion, Miriam was sick with leprosy for seven days.
 But through Aaron’s intercession, she was healed.
-Miriam was delivered from terrible leprosy, it is true, but she was isolated outside the camp for seven days, a rule prescribed, as it turns out, not only for the cured leper but also as punishment for a daughter who behaved particularly badly toward her father, as the spitting in the cheek reference shows.
-Of Miriam, it is further related that she died in the Kadesh oasis where she was buried.
+Miriam was delivered from terrible leprosy, it is true.
+Still, she was isolated outside the camp for seven days, a rule prescribed, as it turns out, not only for the cured leper but also as punishment for a daughter who behaved particularly badly toward her father, as the spitting-in-the-cheek reference shows.
+Of Miriam, it is further related that she died in the Kadesh oasis, where she was buried.

 Daughters of Miriam: Women Prophets in Ancient Israel.
-See it on Amazon.
+I’d like you to see it on Amazon.

-Miriam has unquestionably fulfilled the role of the first lady, just how her name presents her.
-It was only natural that she should feel the loss of position and the influence her position gave her.
-She was all the more affected by the situation because her new sister-in-law was from a different lineage.
+Miriam has unquestionably fulfilled the role of the first lady, how her name presents her.
+It was only natural that she should feel the loss of position and the influence her work gave her.
+She was affected by the situation because her new sister-in-law was from a different lineage.

-This fact seemed to give Miriam a religious basis for her jealousy, and she undoubtedly thought to herself and convinced herself that her hostility to her sister-in-law was not based on jealousy, but on a high moral ground that affected the honor of God, his people, Israel, and the future possibilities of Abraham’s seed in the Promised Land.
+This fact seemed to give Miriam a religious basis for her jealousy.
+She undoubtedly thought to herself and convinced herself that her hostility to her sister-in-law was not based on jealousy but on a high moral ground that affected the honor of God, his people, Israel, and the future possibilities of Abraham’s seed in the Promised Land.